cesar1091/MyBlog/content/posts/01/AML_GNN.md

 ---

-This project tackles one of the most challenging problems in financial security: **Anti-Money Laundering (AML)** detection.
+This project tackles one of the most challenging problems in financial security: **Anti-Money Laundering (AML) detection 🔎**.
 We implemented a cutting-edge **Graph Neural Network (GNN)**-based classifier to identify potential money laundering (ML) activities using synthetic transaction data.

 Our core innovation is modeling the financial ecosystem as a complex graph structure and developing a custom, **topology-aware strategy** to handle the extreme class imbalance inherent in real-world AML datasets ($<0.1\%$ suspicious cases).